Macclesfield Town Council Privacy Notice

-GDPR replaced the Data Protection Act 1998 on May 25th 2018, and gives more rights to individual and more obligations to organisations.
+The UK GDPR gives more rights to individuals and more obligations to organisations.
 One of the rights is a right to be informed, which means we have to give you information about the way in which we use, share and store your personal data.

 1.2 What is personal data?